Gary Humphries: Federal politics

 but now seems to have receded.

 On 14 December 2014, Humphries quit the Canberra Liberal Party.
 In an email, he told supporters that the Canberra Liberal Party in its current state was, amongst other things, undemocratic, still out of touch with the ACT community, unable to control its finances, and dominated by its far right.
 Hanson again publicly rebuked Humphries.

+Humpries rejoined the party in 2020.
+He endorsed James Daniels for Brindabella at the 2024 territory election.

 Later career

 Upon leaving the Senate, Gary Humphries took on a role as a lobbyist with 1st State Government and Corporate Relations.
 Since 2014 Humphries has been a regular contributor to the Canberra-based RiotACT and to the Fairfax press, particularly The Canberra Times.

 Humphries was appointed Chair of the Anzac Centenary Public Fund Board in March 2014.

 He was appointed a Deputy President of the Administrative Appeals Tribunal from January 2015.
+He left the Administrative Appeals Tribunal in 2020.